SoothingMist/Scalable-Point-to-Point-LoRa-Sensor-Network/Documentation+Software/README.md

+LoRa Flood-Messaging using Arduino MKR WAN 1310.

+This is where the project is being actively evolved.

 This directory contains all documentation and software for this project.

 The subdirectories correspond with units and subunits in the documentation.